jhonywalkeer/clone-apps/README.md

 ## 🚩 Navigating through projects

 - [Picpay Clone UI](https://github.com/jhonywalkeer/clone-apps/tree/main/picpay-clone-ui) - This project focuses on just one Clone of the PicPay UI where it presents the `Home` screens and the `Wallet` screen.
+For its construction it was using React Native together with Expo.